viraj-s15/netflix-clone/README.md

-## This is a smaller project mostly because I wanted to try out Vite, which is a webpack, similar to create-react-app.
+## This is a smaller project mostly because I wanted to try out Vite, a module bundler which is similar to create-react-app.
 ## Anyhoo here is the link to the live demo: https://netflix-clone-21d9e.web.app
 ## (Clicking the image shows the trailer of the movie, some may not work because some of the names returned by the api are in a completely differently language.
 I may update that at some point to make it work)
 ## Below are a few images of the app itself